kevincui1034/cs163_group11/README.md

    - Generate visualizations to represent data distributions and relationships.

 4. **Web Application Development:**
-   - Utilize frameworks like Flask or Django to build the backend.
+   - Utilize Flask framework to build the backend.
-   - Design frontend interfaces to display analyses and visualizations.
+   - Frontend interfaces to display analyses and visualizations.
-   - Deploy the application using platforms like Google App Engine.
+   - Deploy the application using Google App Engine.

 ## Directory Structure

 - `/pokemon_analysis/`: Contains scripts and notebooks for data preprocessing and analysis.
-- `/appengine/`: Houses the web application code, including backend and frontend components.
+- `/appengine/`: Houses the web app functionality, components, data, routes.
-- `requirements.txt`: Lists all Python dependencies required to run the project.
-- `.gitignore`: Specifies files and directories to be ignored by Git.
+   - `/assets/`: For custom CSS styling.
+   - `/components/`: Functions used for page callbacks.
+      - `/data/`: Data for local deployment and testing.
+   - `/pages/`: Routes for each page of the website.

 ## 🔗 Live Website